 Over-the-counter and herbal products that are marketed as weight loss drugs may not be effective and some may be dangerous.
 Talk to the doctor before your child takes any of these.

 Bariatric surgery may be an option for some obese teens.
 This surgery will change the size of the stomach.
 This option is generally only considered if all other options have failed.

 To help reduce your child’s chance of being overweight or obese: Encourage your child to eat a healthy diet.
 It should be rich in fruits, vegetables, and whole grains.Choose lean meats, poultry, and fish.Serve reasonable portion sizes.
 Eat healthy meals together as a family.Limit sugar-sweetened drinks, even fruit juices.
 Encourage your child to drink water.Encourage your child to get at least 60 minutes of activity most days of the week.
 The activity should be moderate to vigorous intensity.
-Ask your doctor for specific guidelines if your child is younger that 2 years old.Limit screen time to two hours a day.Make sure your child is getting enough sleep.Set a good example for your children.
+Ask your doctor for specific guidelines if your child is younger that 2 years old.Limit screen time to 2 hours a day.Make sure your child is getting enough sleep.Set a good example for your children.
 Choose healthy food options.
 Be physically active.

 Children's BMI tool for schools.
 Centers for Disease Control and Prevention website.
 Available at: